 Right now, I am resigned to the necessity of patience and carefully calculated approaches.
 Being middle-aged, I have learned from the impulsivity of my youth.
 It took me a very long time to get to this point of control, and ability to safely stay put.
-Today, I’m aware how important it is to keep my eyes widely opened to make sure I know what is ahead, aside and behind me.
+Today, I’m aware how important it is to keep my eyes wide open to make sure I know what is ahead, aside and behind me.
 Continue reading

 One week ago, my husband and I lost our beloved 15 year old parrot.
 He had been ill for about a month, but we were hoping so much that he was on the mend.
 But the two days before his passing he took a sudden turn for the worse, and it became obvious that he might not survive for much longer.
 Before he was up for another ride to the avian vet, he had another seizure (he had had two in the past month) and he was gone.
 My husband and I were devastated.
 We are both still in the midst of the grieving process, and feel a deep deep loss.